Tartan 27-2

 The Tartan 27-2 is an American trailerable sailboat that was designed by Sparkman & Stephens as a cruiser and first built in 1976.

 The Tartan 27-2 is a development of the Tartan 27 sloop and the Tartan 27 Yawl, with a raised sheer line, redesigned coach house and interior changes.
+The majority of Tartan 27s were produced with a masthead sloop rig, and a small number were produced with a yawl rig.

 Production

 The boat was built by Tartan Marine, in Painesville, Ohio, from 1976 until 1979, with 64 boats completed.

 Design

 The Tartan 27-2 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig or optional yawl rig, a raked stem, an angled transom, a keel-mounted rudder controlled by a tiller and a fixed modified long keel with a cutaway forefoot and a retractable centerboard.
 It displaces 7400 lb and carries 2400 lb of ballast.

 The design has a draft of 6.33 ft with the centerboard extended and 3.17 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer, when towed by a powerful enough vehicle to accommodate the boat's weight.

-The boat is optionally fitted with an inboard 30 hp Universal Atomic 4 gasoline engine for docking and maneuvering and has a hull speed of 6.2 kn.
+The majority (approximately 85%) of Tartan 27 models were produced with an inboard 30 hp Universal Atomic 4 gasoline engine, with an optional Farymann one cylinder 12 hp diesel engine for docking and maneuvering and has a hull speed of 6.2 kn.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settees in the main cabin on either wise of a drop-down dinette table.
 The galley is located on the starboard side just forward of the companionway ladder.
-The galley is "L"-shaped and is equipped with a two-burner stove, an ice box and a sink.
+The galley is L-shaped and is equipped with a two-burner stove, an ice box and a sink.
 A navigation station is opposite the galley, on the port side.
 The head is located just aft of the bow cabin on the port side.